 Alexandria Pedestrian and Bicycle Safety Initiatives

-- Street Smart is an annual public education, awareness and behavior change campaign in Washington, D.C. region.
+- Street Smart Campaign - Street Smart is an annual public education, awareness and behavior change campaign in Washington, D.C. region.
 The campaign uses radio, newspaper, transit advertising, public awareness efforts, and added law enforcement to respond to the challenges of pedestrian and bicycle safety.
-In addition to the region-wide awareness efforts, Alexandria conducts pedestrian and bicycle trainings for all DASH bus drivers, does targeted enforcement events at problem intersections in coordination with the Street Smart campaign, provides safety information at Local Motion events, and posts safety messages in English and Spanish on DASH buses.
+In addition to the region-wide awareness efforts, Alexandria conducts pedestrian and bicycle trainings for all DASH bus drivers, does targeted enforcement events at problem intersections in coordination with the Street Smart campaign, provides safety information at GO Alex events, and posts safety messages in English and Spanish on DASH buses.

 Safety Tips for Drivers